I Will Always Remember Where I Was, September 11, 2001

 The National Guard Responding to Attack

-The Day I Sat Outside In The Sunshine, Blue Sky Day And PRAYED
+The Day I Sat Outside In The Sunshine Filled Blue Sky Day And PRAYED

 I guess the attacks on September 11th of 2001 on American soil, for many people, will always be similar to the day of the JFK Assassination.
 People for years to come will say "I remember EXACTLY where I was when I first heard the news!"
-For me, that day is as fresh in my mind as if it happened only weeks ago, and not almost twelve YEARS ago!
+For me, that day is as fresh in my mind as if it happened only weeks ago, and not eighteen YEARS ago, as it was on September 11, 2019!

 I was working in retail at the time and I remember I was in the jewelry department.
 It was the day that we usually were in that department because we were doing price changes there.
-Different departments had different days of the week that we were assigned to go into them, and make changes to prices.
+On different days of the week we were assigned to go into certain areas of the store to make changes to prices.
 We marked things clearance that were on the way out, and just made regular changes to other prices.
 I can remember clearly being ready to go on our first break.
 Since we started at 6:00 a.m., by 9:00 a.m., about the time the attacks took place, it was already break time.

 I remember the lady who was the jewelry department team lead at that time came back from the break room with TEARS in her eyes.
 I thought something awful must have just happened!
 She told us the news and then picked up a phone to call her daughter to tell her that she loved her.